De'Lacy

 De'Lacy was an American 1990s house-music group that was most famous for its single "Hideaway."

 Overview

-Initially, the group consisted of De'Lacy Davis—percussionist and ex-Police Officer in New Jersey, Gary Griffin—bassist and keyboard player, Glenn Branch—drummer and backing vocalist, and Rainie Lassiter—lead vocalist (her daughter, A-La Renee Davis, is also an actress and singer).
+Initially, the group consisted of Dr. De'Lacy Davis—percussionist and ex-Police Officer in New Jersey, Gary Griffin—bassist and keyboard player, Glenn Branch—drummer and backing vocalist, and Rainie Lassiter—lead vocalist (her daughter, A-La Renee Davis, is also an actress and singer).

 The band split in the late 1990s, which left Davis, Branch, and Lassiter on vocals.
-In 2008, De'Lacy connected with the Italian London based songwriter and record producer Marco Gee.
-They joined forces to produce "Bodyswereve," with production assistance from the New Jersey–based producer Walter Brooks.
+In 2008, De'Lacy connected with the Italian London-based songwriter and record producer Marco Gee.
+They joined forces to produce "Bodyswerve," with production assistance from the New Jersey–based producer Walter Brooks.

 The group continues to record with music producers in the UK and US.